sylvercis/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 	$ composer install

-If new parameters were added into the project, you will be asked to provide values for them.
+If new parameters were added to the project, you will be asked to provide values for them.

 ### 5. Update the database

-Finally, go to the project directory:
+Go to the project directory:

 	$ cd hipay_mirakl